pesimista/nesquik-app/README.md

 - [ ] Add the firebase authentication (current)
 - [ ] Add the home screen
 - [ ] Add the store showcase page
-- [ ] Add the product showcase page (this time as a separated component, I'm lookong at you GOOku)
+- [ ] Add the product showcase page (this time as a separated component, I'm looking at you GOOku)
 - [ ] Rethink ~~my career choice~~ how to show sub products
 - [ ] Add the cart and it's functionality across screens
 - [ ] Add the recharge/reload page